justanothercatgirl/embed_test.c/README.md

 # Support
 * platform: Linux 64bit works. did not test on 32bit, but should work.
 It may work on windows, but i did not test it.
 * compiler: gcc works. clang should work, I tested it somewhere in the middle of writing this. other compilers - as long as they support GNU assembler
-* language: I addesd c++ protection (`#ifdef __cplusplus: extern "C" { ...`) but did not test it.
+* language: I added c++ protection (`#ifdef __cplusplus: extern "C" { ...`) but did not test it.
 # Should I use headers from this repo in my project?
-if you work in production, absolutely no, just steal the idea and re-write it if you are coding to have fun, sure, go ahead.
+If you work in production, absolutely no, just steal the idea and re-write it. <br>
+If you are coding to have fun, sure, go ahead.
 # License
 Public Domain